nimaafshar/metadamagenet/README.md

 EfficientNets have shown excellent results on the ImageNet dataset, so they are good feature extractors.
 They are also relatively small in size.
 These two features make them perfect choices for a backbone network.

-We listed all the used U-net models and their attributes in the table below.
+We listed all the used models and their attributes in the table below.

 <table>
   <tr>